Hua-Zhou/MultiResponseVarianceComponentModels.jl/README.md

 # MultiResponseVarianceComponentModels

 TODO
-- [ ] Inference by information matrix at estimate.
+- [ ] Inference by information matrix.
 - [ ] Documentation.
-- [ ] Fisher scoring algorithms; can be faster and get more accurate estimates in sime cases.
+- [ ] Fisher scoring algorithms: can be faster and get more accurate estimates in some cases.
-- [ ] EM algorithm.
-Mostly for comparison purpose.
+- [ ] EM algorithm: mostly for comparison purpose.
 - [ ]